 Similar pro-slavery content can be found in numerous writings by leaders in the Eastern Orthodox Church and Protestant denominations.

-Historical and cultural sociologist Orlando Patterson’s text, Slavery and Social Death: A Comparative Study, remarks: “The Orthodox church, according to Richard Hellie, ‘condoned, and in fact, encouraged, the enslavement of Orthodox by Orthodox,’ and it did not object to the enslavement of Orthodox Christians by members of other faiths.”
-Helie was a scholar of medieval and early modern Russian history.
+Historical and cultural sociologist Orlando Patterson’s text, Slavery and Social Death: A Comparative Study, remarks: “The Orthodox church, according to Richard Hellie, ‘condoned, and in fact, encouraged, the enslavement of Orthodox by Orthodox,’ and it did not object to the enslavement of Orthodox Christians by members of other faiths.
+This becomes all the more extraordinary when we realize that in Muscovy national consciousness was expressed mainly in religious terms: ‘the Orthodox Church played a central role in the rise and consolidation of the Muscovite state.'” (page 43) Helie was a scholar of medieval and early modern Russian history.
 He was commenting on the entire history of the Eastern Orthodox Church in the quote above.
 Specifically regarding the early modern period, an evaluation of his book Slavery in Russia: 1450–1725 in the academic journal Slavic Review stated that “as we have come to expect of him, the author makes particularly detailed and effective use of legal sources.
 The first large section of the book gives a clear and generally convincing account of the legal norms defining the various types of slavery in Muscovy and the relationships of slaves to their masters and the rest of society.”
 When discussing the first major law code of Kievan Rus (early Russia, Belarus, and Ukraine), the 13th century’s Pravda Russkaya, the Encyclopedia of Russian History explains: “The prominence of slavery in the law indicates that the economy and society of Kievan Rus depended upon various forms of involuntary labor, much of it probably provided by war captives.”
 All of this is particularly significant because Christianity became the official religion of Kievan Rus in 988 CE/AD.

-Slavery also continued in the eastern half of the Roman Empire, or Byzantine Empire, until the capital city of Constantinople was taken over in 1453 CE/AD.
-At various points, this included much of North Africa, the Middle East, and substantial parts of European regions that today fit in the borders of modern nations like Turkey, Italy, Greece, Romania, Macedonia, and Bulgaria.
+Slavery also continued in the eastern half of the Roman Empire, or Byzantine Empire, until the capital city of Constantinople was taken over in 1453 CE/AD by the Ottoman Turks.
+At various points, the Byzantine Empire included much of North Africa, the Middle East, and substantial parts of European regions that today fit in the borders of modern nations like Turkey, Italy, Greece, Romania, Macedonia, and Bulgaria.
 Social historian Youval Rotman’s text, Byzantine Slavery and the Mediterranean World, explores this subject.
 The following quotes are from two chapter sections about the Byzantine Church:

 From Paul to the fourth-century Cappadocian fathers, Christian commentators took little interest in the institution of slavery.
 There is nothing surprising about that since Paul paved the way for the notion that slavery was one social condition among others established by God… (page 131)